THE ONLY PET TRANSPORT SERVICE RUN BY A VET

 - Air conditioned personal escort to the airport by trained veterinary staff

-- Airline approved travel crates to ensure your pooch or pussycat has room to snooze
+- Airline approved travel crates with room to snooze

 - Pheromone appeasing spray in every crate

-Thank you so very, VERY much again Hamish to you and your wonderful team of Holly, Trudy, Chloe, Alanna and the other girls - you have all done a magnificent job of looking after Shadow and we were absolutely delighted and relieved at the attention, love and care that he received from you all.
+Thank you so very, VERY much again Hamish to you and your wonderful team of Holly, Trudy, Emma, Alana and the other girls - you have all done a magnificent job of looking after Shadow and we were absolutely delighted and relieved at the attention, love and care that he received from you all.
 Many, many thanks again from us all.